TWO – A whiter shade of pale

 My heart’s beating really fast and I haven’t got a pulse I said.

 He walked over and took my pulse.
-I can’t remember if he swore (he doesn’t do that sort of thing as a rule) but he certainly looked anxious (under-statement).
-I would have sworn, of course, second nature to me.
+Bring that back, I cried.
+Seriously, I can’t remember if he swore (he doesn’t do that sort of thing as a rule) but there was definitely a worried frown to his brow.
+I would have sworn, of course.
+No end of obscenity.
+Second nature to the likes of me.
 Odd really, same upbringing, same convoluted education, pretty much the same environment but end result, chalk and cheese.
 What’s that all about?
 Chaos theory is probably in there somewhere.
-I wasn’t thinking much except that this wasn’t good and that it wasn’t going to end well, the beginning of something, rather than the end.
+As for my predicament, I wasn’t thinking much except that things were looking decidedly sticky and weren’t likely to end well.
+The beginning of something, rather than the end thereof.
 Or if it was to be the end, it would be the ultimate end.

 Next thing I remember was shambling into the A&E at East Surrey Hospital.
 Fortunately I live within the proverbial stones throw so it hadn’t taken long, but as I say, I don’t recall the trip anyway.
 The place was, of course, heaving with the usual Saturday evening ragtag bunch of self-inflicted injuries and failed self-immolations, interspersed with the odd legitimate A&E candidate.
 Which was I?
 I wasn’t sure.

-My brother did a bit of queue jumping and accosted a nurse who happened to be passing.
+Back to the matter in hand.
+Reluctantly I put my prejudices aside.
+My brother did a bit of queue jumping and accosted a nurse that happened to be passing.
 You could see the initial scepticism on her face.
-Not surprising really, she must have got her fair share of over-eaters with chest pain.
+Not surprising really, she must have had her fair share of over-eaters with chest pain.
 Didn’t last long.
 She took my pulse and I was slowly rushed out back.
-Oh what joy.
+Platinum service.
 No four hour wait for me.
-The rest of the waiting room was not amused.
+As you might expect, the rest of the waiting room was not amused.
 I could imagine their outrage, I was here hours before him, for fuck’s sake.

 I stumbled through double doors.
 What was chaos on one side was also chaos on the other.
-Still, to be honest, I didn’t really give a toss, I wasn’t sure what the hell was going on so I was going to take whatever was on offer.
-I do remember thinking, I’m really in the shit now.
+Still, to be honest, I didn’t really give a toss, the dramatic change in the nurse’s demeanour had shaken me and I was ready to take whatever was on offer.
+To be honest, looking back, everything is a bit of a blur but I do remember thinking, I’m really in the shit now.

 Lie down there she said, indicating a trolley.